Generic Name: nevirapine

 Adult PatientsPatients not currently taking immediate-release Viramune

-Pediatric patients may be dosed using Viramune XR 400 mg or 100 mg tablets.
-Viramune XR is dosed based on a patient’s body surface area (BSA) calculated using the Mosteller formula.
+Viramune XR in pediatric patients is dosed based on body surface area (BSA) calculated using the Mosteller formula.
 All pediatric patients must initiate therapy with immediate-release Viramune (as 150 mg/m2 of Viramune Oral Suspension or as Viramune tablets), at a dose not to exceed 200 mg per day, administered once daily for the first 14 days.
 This lead-in period should be used because it has been demonstrated to reduce the frequency of rash.
 This lead-in period is not required if the patient is already on a regimen of twice daily immediate-release formulation in combination with other antiretroviral agents.

-The recommended oral doses of Viramune XR for pediatric patients 6 to less than 18 years of age based upon their BSA are described in the table below.
+The recommended oral dose of Viramune XR for pediatric patients with a BSA of 1.17 m2 or greater is 400 mg following the lead-in period with immediate-release Viramune.
 The total daily dose should not exceed 400 mg for any patient.

 Monitoring of Patients